iiumschedule/albiruni/README.md

 - XMLHttpRequest error or CORS error

+  **Update**: The proxy service has been shut down.
+I will remove the `useProxy` property in the few future release.

   Usually occurs if you're developing for the web.
 Set `useProxy` flag to **true**.
 This will add a proxy layer between the client and the albiruni server.

   ```dart